White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: The extended RMF and nucleus

-To study the structure of nuclei inside the atom-like unit using model~\eqref{eq:lag}, we adopt the parameter values listed in Tab.~\ref{tab:para} which were obtained by meticulously calibrating to align with the properties of NM and the M-R relations of NSs~\cite{Guo:2023mhf}.
-The nuclei are assumed to be spherical, and energy density can be calculated by ignoring the contribution from electrons.
-In our calculation, the initial distribution of fields are set to be within a sphere with radius \(R=5\ \rm fm\), and the EOM~\eqref{eq:meson-eom} is iteratively solved to find the ground state of corresponding nuclei.
+To study the structure of nuclei within the atom-like units using model~\eqref{eq:lag}, we adopt the parameter values listed in Tab.~\ref{tab:para} which were obtained by meticulously calibrating to align with the properties of NM and the M-R relations of NSs~\cite{Guo:2023mhf}.
+The nuclei are assumed to be spherical, and the energy density can be calculated by neglecting the contributions from electrons within each atom-like unit, as a result of Gauss theorem, while still including the the EM interactions between protons.
+Specifically, contributions $\mathcal{E}_{\rm N}, \mathcal{E}_{\rm NM}, \mathcal{E}_{\rm p \gamma}, \mathcal{E}_{\gamma}$ and $\mathcal{E}_{M}$ from Eq.~\eqref{eq:energy} are considered.
+In our calculations, the initial distribution of hadron fields is set within a sphere of radius \(R_0=5\ \rm fm\), which is a typical size of a nucleus.
+The EOMs~\eqref{eq:meson-eom} are iteratively solved to determine the ground state of corresponding nuclei, which gives us the reasonable geometry information of the corresponding nuclei.
+The boundary conditions are defined as the nuclear density $n_{n(p)}(r=R_0)=0$ and $n^\prime_{n(p)}(r=R_0)=0$.
+Explicit check using $R_0=(4-10)$ fm shows that the results of nucleus properties are intact.
 Our results of the nuclei properties are shown in Tab.~\ref{tab:nuclei}.

 \begin{widetext}

 \end{widetext}